szepeviktor/debian-server-tools/Onboarding-business.md

 # Getting to know new clients

-## Processs of making a web application
+## Process of making a web application

 It is highly important to write down in advance what we will do.
 Do not make big decisions while writing source code.